Kymriah cells dispersion for infusion

 Diffuse large B-cell lymphoma (DLBCL)

-The safety and efficacy of Kymriah treatment in adult patients with relapsed or refractory (r/r) diffuse large B-cell lymphoma (DLBCL) who received ≥ 2 lines of chemotherapy, including rituximab and anthracycline, or relapsed following autologous haematopoietic stem cell transplantation (HSCT), was evaluated in an open-label, pivotal, single-arm study.
+The safety and efficacy of Kymriah treatment in adult patients with relapsed or refractory (r/r) diffuse large B-cell lymphoma (DLBCL) who received ≥ 2 lines of chemotherapy, including rituximab and anthracycline, or relapsed following autologous haematopoietic stem cell transplantation (HSCT), was evaluated in the multicentre, open-label, pivotal, single-arm phase II study C2201 (JULIET).
 Patients with T-cell rich/histiocyte-rich large B-cell lymphoma (THRBCL), primary cutaneous large B-cell lymphoma, primary mediastinal B-cell lymphoma (PMBCL), EBV-positive DLBCL of the elderly, Richter's transformation, and Burkitt lymphoma were not enrolled in study C2201.

-The pivotal study C2201 (JULIET) is a multicentre, single-arm phase II study in adult patients with relapsed or refractory DLBCL.
-Of 167 patients enrolled, 115 patients received infusion with Kymriah.
+Of 167 patients enrolled in study C220, 115 patients received infusion with Kymriah.
 Approximately 31% of patients discontinued the study prior to Kymriah infusion.
 For 13 patients (8%) Kymriah could not be manufactured.
 Other reasons for discontinuation prior to Kymriah infusion included death (n=16; 10%), physician decision/primary disease progression (n=16; 10%), patient decision (n=2; 1%), protocol deviation (n=1; 1%) or adverse events (n=4; 2%) while awaiting Kymriah manufacturing in the clinical study.
-The median duration of study follow-up defined as the time from Kymriah infusion to date of completion or discontinuation from follow-up prior to the data cut-off date was 7.7 months (range: 0.4-50.0).
-The median time from Kymriah infusion to the data cut-off date was 40.3 months (range: 24.0-52.6).
-The study is still ongoing.
+The median duration of study follow-up defined as the time from Kymriah infusion to date of completion or discontinuation from follow-up prior to the data cut-off date in the final analysis was 7.7 months (range: 0.4-61.0).
+The median time from Kymriah infusion to the data cut-off date in the final analysis was 74.3 months (range: 58.1-86.6).

 Table 5 Study C2201: Baseline information across the enrolled and the infused patient populations